 6.21% |

 *The specified house advantage applies to six-deck games where the dealer must hit soft 17.
-The percentage increases to 8.25% in six-deck variants that require the dealer to stand on soft 17.
+The percentage rises to 8.25% in six-deck variants that require the dealer to stand on soft 17.

 Royal Match Side Bets

-The Royal Match side wager returns a payout whenever the player receives two cards of the same suit after the initial deal.
-The following two matches award bonus payouts, although some variations pay additionally for suited blackjacks.
+The Royal Match side wager pays when the player’s first two cards are of the same suit.
+The following two matches award bonus payouts, although some variations also pay for suited blackjacks.

-The dealer must always complete their hand whenever there are active buster wagers on the layout as otherwise it would be impossible to determine the outcome of the optional bets.
-The rule applies even if all players seated at the table have busted or obtained blackjacks.
+The dealer must always complete their hand whenever Royal Match wagers are active.
+Otherwise, it would be impossible to determine the outcome of the optional bets, even if all players at the table have busted or have blackjack.

 Paytable #1 |